Maghemaarivazhagan/travelling-website/README.md

  Excited to present my new travel website!
-Crafted using HTML, CSS, and JavaScript, I focused on boosting my CSS animation skills and scroll behavior with Swiper JS, making it beautifully responsive.
-I'm constantly looking to improve my skillset